Germinating the seeds

 After 3 weeks, enclose the pots in an airtight plastic container or bag and place in the refrigerator.
 Ensure that the temperature stays above 35°F (2°C).

-After 4 weeks (mark your calendar) remove the pots from the container/bag, and keep them in an area that stays between about 65 and 85°F (18-29°C).
+After 4 weeks (mark your calendar) remove the pots from their container/bag, and keep them in an area that stays between about 65 and 85°F (18-29°C).
+If you enclose the pots in a plastic dome, leave it open a bit to allow fresh air to circulate, to prevent stem rot later.

 Germination can occur over a long period, beginning any time after 4 weeks and continuing for up to 6 months.
 Occasionally, some may take over 6 months, but most should sprout within 1 to 4 months.

 Once they sprout, give them bright light, with protection from strong afternoon sun.
-Keep the soil evenly moist, and feed every 8-10 weeks months with a general-purpose fertilizer.
+Keep the soil evenly moist (but not constantly saturated).

 You may transplant them to larger containers when the plants are 3 months old.
-Repot gently to avoid breaking apart the soil ball.
-Water before transplanting, to keep the soil ball together.
+Repot gently to avoid breaking apart the soil.
+Water before transplanting, to keep the soil together.

 Tips on growing adult plants are here.